jbowdre/virtuallypotato/content/posts/2021/automatic-unattended-expansion-of-linux-root-lvm-volume-to-fill-disk/index.md

 I found a great script [here](https://github.com/alpacacode/Homebrewn-Scripts/blob/master/linux-scripts/partresize.sh) that helped with most of those operations, but it required the user to specify the physical and logical volumes.
 I modified it to auto-detect those, and here's what I came up with:

+{{% notice info "MBR only" %}}
+When I cobbled together this script I was primarily targeting the Enterprise Linux (RHEL, CentOS) systems that I work with in my environment, and those happened to have MBR partition tables.
+This script would need to be modified a bit to work with GPT partitions like you might find on Ubuntu.
+{{% /notice %}}

 ```shell
 #!/bin/bash
 # This will attempt to automatically detect the LVM logical volume where / is mounted and then